oasis-tcs/openc2-tc-ops/Documentation-Norms.md

 * * *

 ```
-This repository is organized with three branches:
+This repository is organized with two branches:

  * The *_Working_* branch contains work product
  material that is actively being developed, and